Foldr Zen Zone

 How to tell if you’re working online (native 365 editing experience) vs offline when using Foldr desktop apps

 A quick and easy way to tell if you’re working online vs offline is to look at the status of the AutoSave option in the Office application.
-When you open an Office document from Foldr, the AutoSave option will be either disabled or enabled.
+When you open an Office document from the Foldr drive, the AutoSave option will be either disabled or enabled.
 The user does not need to enable or disable AutoSave themselves, it will show the relevant status automatically (on or off) depending on the editing mode.

 Online = AutoSave On